 Scattered, remnant Strzelecki Gum exist along much of this corridor (Blocks 29a and b) and are currently being managed to improve their health and regeneration capabilities by revegetating around them.
 Prior to revegetation the sites consisted of thick, dense covers of Phalaris arundinacea (Reed Canary Grass) which matted into a dense floodplain pasture, making regeneration of indigenous species very unlikely without intervention.
 Revegetation efforts aim to combat the Reed Canary Grass and mimic the remnant vegetation found elsewhere along this corridor and in the greater landscape.
 Many areas of revegetation are now in excess of fifteen years old and are becoming self sustainable.
 These revegetation areas form part of current State Government vegetation offsets.

-Block 29c, is very similar to 29b in remnant structure and site management.
-Though, unlike 29b which was incorporated into the CMP from 2002, 29c was incorporated as part of the Maryvale Field Eastern Extension and therefore the revegetation efforts are much younger.
-29d is similar still, a former grazing paddock recently added as an offset site, with revegetation works yet to commence.
+Block 29d, is very similar to 29b in remnant structure and site management.
+It is a former grazing paddock recently added as an offset site, with revegetation works yet to commence.